 History of emotional catharsis

 What is the meaning of catharsis?
-To answer this question we must take a look back.
-The term catharsis is as old as the Ancient Greeks.
-The Ancient Greek philosopher, Aristotle, described catharsis as the emotional purge of fear and pity aroused by tragedy.
+To answer this question, we must take a look back.
+Understanding the catharsis meaning—a concept as old as the Ancient Greeks—provides valuable insight into its role in storytelling.
+The Ancient Greek philosopher Aristotle described catharsis as the emotional purge of fear and pity aroused by tragedy—an early attempt to answer the question, what does catharsis mean, in the context of art and drama.

 The term was then adopted by psychoanalysts Sigmund Freud and Josef Bruer.
 For them, catharsis was a therapeutic technique used to reduce a psychological complex by recalling it to conscious awareness and allowing it to be expressed.

 Today, however, the term has become more synonymous with art.
 People often describe art that evokes emotion as cathartic.
-Music, plays, novels, and film can have cathartic components that tie in to the psychology of the audience.
-Art can elicit an emotional cathartic release in an audience by connecting to their personal experiences.
+Music, plays, novels, and films can have cathartic components that tie into the psychology of the audience.
+Art can elicit an emotional cathartic release in an audience, often evoking feelings and memories by connecting to their personal experiences.
+This emotional power leads many to ask, what does catharsis mean when it comes to audience connection?

 Catharsis in Art and Literature

 The vast majority of artists want to make their audience feel something.
-Thus, catharsis is everywhere, in all kinds of artforms.
+Thus, catharsis is everywhere, in all kinds of art forms. —and it helps to understand how to use catharsis in a sentence when discussing these emotional effects.
 Let’s look at a few examples of catharsis in literature and beyond.

 It’s tragedy on tragedy on tragedy, and the avoidability of it all makes it all the more heartbreaking.